beyersmann-lab/beyersmannlab/content/publication/the-role-of-embedded-words-and-morphemes-in-reading/index.md

 ---
 title: The role of embedded words and morphemes in reading
-subtitle: In D. Crepaldi (Ed.), *Linguistic Morphology in the Mind and Brain* (pp. 26–49).
+subtitle: In D. Crepaldi (Ed.), *Linguistic morphology in the mind and brain* (pp. 26–49).
 Routledge. https://beyersmannlab.cogscience.org/project/Beyersmann-Grainger-WordAndAffixModel-2023.pdf
 publication_types: